opentok/OpenTok-PHP-SDK/sample/HelloWorld/README.md

 ```

 Next inside the route handler, we generate a Token, so the client has permission to connect to that
 Session.
 This is again done by accessing the stored OpenTok instance.
-Since this is not cached,
+Since the token is not cached,
-a fresh token is generated each time.
+a fresh one is generated each time.

 ```php
 // Generate a fresh token for this client